 Do you want the defaults for all options?
-[YES] Return]
+[YES] Return

-Answer Yes to choose the POLYCENTER Software Installation utility defaults for the options or No to choose other options.
+Press Return (or enter YES) to choose the POLYCENTER Software Installation utility defaults for the options, or enter NO to choose other options.

 Do you want to review the options?
-[NO] Return
+[NO] |Return|

-Answer Yes to review the POLYCENTER Software Installation utility options.
+Enter YES to review the POLYCENTER Software Installation utility options.
+Press Return (or enter NO) to continue with the final phase of the installation.

 In this example, the options are not reviewed.

-If you select Yes, the options are displayed and you are asked whether you are satisfied with the options.
-Press Return to accept the options as listed, or answer No to change the options.
+If you enter YES to review the options, the procedure displays the options and asks whether you are satisfied with the options.
+To accept the options as listed, press Return.
+To change the options, enter NO.

+'''

 Execution phase starting ...

-The following product will be installed to destination: DEC AXPVMS TCPIP V5.4-xx DISK\$ALPHASYS:[VMS\$COMMON.]
-The following product will be removed from destination: DEC AXPVMS TCPIP V5.1-15 DISK\$ALPHASYS:[VMS\$COMMON.]
+The following product will be installed to destination:

+DEC AXPVMS TCPIP V5.5-xx DISK$ALPHASYS:[VMS$COMMON.]

+The following product will be removed from destination:

+DEC AXPVMS TCPIP V5.1-15

+DISK$ALPHASYS: [VMS$COMMON.]

 Portion done: 0%...10%...20%...30%...40%...50%...60%...70%...80%...90%

+'''